Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

+In addition, we have cross-checked the shear viscosity effect on the ratio of non-linear coupling coefficients $\chi_n$, symmetric cumulant $\rm sc_{n,m}\{4\}$ and the normalized symmetric cumulant $\rm nsc_{n,m}\{4\}$ for $n,m=2,3$ and $2,4$.
+We indeed see that these results imply a negligible shear viscosity effect even with larger errors within current model statistics.
+Nevertheless, the experimental datasets collected by the STAR Collaboration comprise approximately two billion events for each isobar species~\cite{STAR:2021mii}, offering a distinctive opportunity for the aforementioned measurements that require substantial statistical power.

-In summary, we studied how the nuclear structure parameters influence the long-range multiparticle correlations and their ratios between $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr collisions at $\sqrtsnn$ = 200 GeV using AMPT model.
-We predicted the trends for the aforementioned asymmetric cumulant, the non-linear mode coefficients, and the (normalized-) symmetric cumulants.
-We observed significant deviations of these ratios from the unity, which were attributed to the difference between the collective nuclear structures of $^{96}$Ru and $^{96}$Zr nuclei.
-Quadrupole deformation $\beta_2$ and octupole deformation $\beta_3$ are found to present the largest influence, and nuclear radius $R_0$ roughly cancels out the effect of neutron skin $a_0$.
-Moreover, we also showed that the shear viscosity effects on the correlations of different flow harmonics are negligible.
-These studies provide a complementary tool to quantify the nature of the initial state fluctuations.
-It could also help us to constrain the nuclear parameters with multiple observables simultaneously.
-Nevertheless, applying such a possibility to other isobars in the nuclear chart or isobar-like $^{16}$O+$^{16}$O and $^{20}$Ne+$^{20}$Ne collisions, will effectively permit us to further pursue the many-body properties of nuclear clusters with the advent of modern ab-initio methods in future~\cite{Giacalone:2024luz,Giacalone:2024ixe,Zhang:2024vkh,Zhao:2024feh,YuanyuanWang:2024sgp,Wang:2024ulq,Liu:2023gun}.
+\textit{Summary.---} In summary, we have conducted a systematic investigation into the impact of nuclear structure parameters on long-range multiparticle correlations and their ratios in $^{96}$Ru+$^{96}$Ru and $^{96}$Zr+$^{96}$Zr isobar collisions at $\sqrtsnn$ = 200 GeV employing the AMPT model.
+Our analysis predicts distinct behaviors for asymmetric cumulant, non-linear mode coefficients, (normalized-)symmetric cumulants, and the correlated fluctuations between $v_n$ and $[p_{\rm T}]$.
+Notably, we observe significant deviations of these ratios from unity, which are attributed to the difference between the collective nuclear structures of the $^{96}$Ru and $^{96}$Zr nuclei.
+The quadrupole deformation parameter $\beta_2$ and the octupole deformation parameter $\beta_3$ exhibit a pronounced influence, whereas the effects of nuclear radius $R_0$ and neutron skin thickness ($a_0$) tend to largely offset one another.
+Moreover, our results indicate that shear viscosity has a negligible effect on the correlations among different flow harmonics.
+We anticipate that these comprehensive findings will serve as essential theoretical inputs for the STAR experimental measurements~\cite{chunjian,ChunjianQM} and provide a robust framework for quantifying the characteristics of initial-state fluctuations.
+These multiple observables could also help us to constrain the nuclear parameters in a simultaneous manner.
+Nevertheless, naturally applying such a possibility to other isobars in the nuclear chart or isobar-like collisions such as $^{16}$O+$^{16}$O and $^{20}$Ne+$^{20}$Ne, could further advance the understanding of many-body properties in nuclear clusters particularly in light of emerging modern \textit{ab initio} theoretical methodologies~\cite{Giacalone:2024luz,Giacalone:2024ixe,Zhang:2024vkh,Zhao:2024feh,YuanyuanWang:2024sgp,Wang:2024ulq,Liu:2023gun,Lu:2025cni}.